MonsteRico/ObsidianNotes/content/Apartments.md

 - If Nick/Kylee wanted to live in Hub theyd be close but diff buildings and amenities and stuff. easier to bring milo to a townhome that doesnt allow pets
 - Same exact options and pricing as above the only difference is we will end up with a fourth roommate somehow
 - Basically either Nick could apply and then not sign a lease, could apply and sign a lease and then later break it or relet it (meaning we find someone during the year to take it over), or he just doesn't go there with us and someone random gets matched with us. should he sign the lease and break it i believe they will just fill the spot unless he relets it himself. doing that takes all the financial burden off of him other than the breaking of the lease, the new person becomes responsible for everything
+## 3x3 Fuse, 4x4 Fuse
+- idk anything other than its supposed to be pretty nice and its by mackey and no pool
+## Other apartments off campus
+- would be MUCH cheaper, but we'd have to deal with possibly older apartments, possibly less bathrooms, possibly unfurnished, and DEFINITELY much harder to walk to campus and g

 # Hub
 - [Hub](https://huboncampus.com/west-lafayette-state-street/)